hhumbertoAv/ecofloc/cpuEnergyPerf/README.md

 # CPU Energy Performance Tool (`cpuEnergyPerf`) Installation and Usage

+## System Requirements

+Before installing `cpuEnergyPerf`, ensure that you have `rdmsr` installed on your system.
+This tool is required for reading model-specific registers (MSR) necessary for energy measurement.

+- **For Arch-based distributions:**
+  - Run as root `# pacman -S msr-tools`

+- **For Debian-based distributions:**
+  - Run as root `# apt-get install msr-tools`

 ## Installation

 To install the `cpuEnergyPerf` application on your computer, follow these steps: